RenderKit/ospray/doc/api.md

   OSP_AFFINE[234]F       32\ bit single precision floating-point affine transform
   ---------------------- -----------------------------------------------
   : Valid named constants for `OSPDataType`.

+An opaque `OSPData` with memory allocated by OSPRay is created with

+    OSPData ospNewData(OSPDataType,
+      uint32_t numItems1,
+      uint32_t numItems2 = 1,
+      uint32_t numItems3 = 1);

+To allow for (partial) copies or updates of data arrays use

+    void ospCopyData(const OSPData source,
+      OSPData destination,
+      uint32_t destinationIndex1 = 0,
+      uint32_t destinationIndex2 = 0,
+      uint32_t destinationIndex3 = 0);

+which will copy the whole^[The number of items to be copied is defined by the size of the source array] content of the `source` array into `destination` at the given location `destinationIndex`.
+The `OSPDataType`s of the data objects must match.
+The region to be copied must be valid inside the destination, i.e., in all dimensions, `destinationIndex + sourceSize <= destinationSize`.
+The affected region `[destinationIndex, destinationIndex + sourceSize)` is marked as dirty, which may be used by OSPRay to only processe or update that sub-region (e.g., updating an acceleration structure).
+If the destination array is shared with OSPData by the application (created with `ospNewSharedData`), then

+  - the source array must be shared as well (thus `ospCopyData` cannot be used to read opaque data)
+  - if source and destination memory overlaps (aliasing), then behaviour is undefined
+  - exept if source and destination regions are identical (including matching strides), which can be used by application to mark that region as dirty (instead of the whole `OSPData`)

 To add a data array as parameter named `id` to another object call